MartinEmbon/VTEX-lead-registration/docs/README.md

 <img src="/docs/whatsappfunc.png" width="400">

-Available in every page, it links to the api service.
+Available in all pages, it links to the api service.

 ### Thank you and hope you`ll enjoy!